leandroptavares/delivery_scheduler/README.md

 Important notes:

->> Run 'bundle install' in order to install dependencies;
+• Run 'bundle install' in order to install dependencies;
->> Set up the database by running 'rails db:create db:migrate';
+• Set up the database by running 'rails db:create db:migrate';
->> Seed the database with 'rails db:seed' (optional for initial data).
+• Seed the database with 'rails db:seed' (optional for initial data);
+• Run 'rails server' to open the project.